blockwell-ai/docs/docs/tools/apiminer/quickstart.md

 ## Access Token

 You'll need an API Miner access token to go through the quickstarts.
-You can get a free Access Token if you sign up for Blockwell-QR:
+You can get a free Access Token if you sign up for Blockwell Wallet:

 [Get Access Token](https://qr.blockwell.ai/app/wallet/apiminer)